Updated April 23. 2021

-Due to COVID-19, we have been forced to adapt to a lot of challenges as an organization.
+Due to the COVID-19 pandemic, we have been forced to adapt to a lot of challenges as an organization.
 Hardest hit by this, has been our traditional twice-a-week “Open Hack” nights, the evenings when we open the shop to the public free of charge.

-As of this moment, Lane County is in the “Moderate” risk category, with press releases from the Governor’s office indicating that we may be placed in the “Lower” risk category as early as 3/26/2021.
+As of this moment, Lane County is in the “High Risk” category, with local news articles indicating that we may be placed in the “Extreme Risk” risk category as early as 4/30/2021.
 This is a rapidly changing situation, and we recommend that you always refer to official sources for current information.

 We have developed the following chart to try and clarify our organization’s operation during various restriction levels